vehjelmtvedt/GoGreen/README.md

 -----------------
 **Omar Thabet**

 NetID : othabet

-Personal Development Plan
 What are two of your strong points?

-1-I can easily communicate with others  .
+1 - I can easily communicate with others  .
-2- I'm usually a fast learner.
+2 - I'm usually a fast learner.
 How is this point shown in a team?
 In a team this would improve the efficiency and I it would be more pleasant to my teammates to work with me What are two of your weaker points?